-Arguments for Moving Away From LOTW
+- Arguments for Moving Away From Letter of the Week

-- How Do I Begin to Move Away From LOTW?
+- How Do I Begin to Move Away From Letter of the Week?

 When do you start teaching the letters?
 The first or second day of school.
 We read Chicka Chikca Boom Boom and do several name activities; “getting to know you” types of activities.
 Some students may learn a letter or two these first few days just from that limited exposure.

 Many students do not need to have a letter “covered” in a formal unit to learn it.
 Some students learn more quickly than others and they will learn their letters naturally via integration.
 For example; some students may learn a letter the first time they see it (letters such as “O” and “S” are good examples) just by pointing it out in a big book or other activity.

 How do I explain to the parents that I won’t be teaching the alphabet in order?
-I would say the following: “The most current research shows that teaching letters in context is a much more effective method than the outdated LOTW method that they may have been taught when they were in kindergarten or Pre-K. Just like there have been many advances in technology in the last fifty years, the same holds true for education.”
-Then I would reference the Developmentally Appropriate guidelines from NAEYC and explain how they are the utmost authority on young children and how they learn.
+I would say the following: “The most current research shows that teaching letters in context is a much more effective method than the outdated Letter of the Week method that they may have been taught when they were in kindergarten or Pre-K. Just like there have been many advances in technology in the last fifty years, the same holds true for education.”
+Then I would reference the Developmentally Appropriate guidelines from NAEYC and explain how they are the authority on young children and how they learn.
 I would offer to sit down and review the NAEYC guidelines with with any parent who is interested.

 How do you plan activities and art projects if you aren’t teaching a Letter of the Week?
 I teach using themes or units, the activities I do are planned around those themes; you can do a literacy activity with any theme.
 Your themes can be generated from student interests to make them more meaningful.
 Click on the following link to see a list of common themes: Pre-K Pages Themes